 The types of rheometer tests performed to monitor data pertaining to storage modulus (G’), loss modulus (G”) and apparent viscosity (η) are described here.
 The dynamic oscillation tests (strain sweeps and frequency sweeps) monitored G’ and G” under controlled oscillation of cone geometry.
 The dynamic strain sweep tests determined the linear viscoelastic region (LVR) of the mucus by monitoring the intrinsic material response (Figure 4).
 Strain sweeps were used to determine the yielding behavior at constant oscillation frequency and temperature.
 The dynamic frequency sweep tests monitored the material response to increasing frequency (rate of deformation) at a constant amplitude (strain or stress) and temperature.
 Strain was maintained in the linear viscoelastic region (LVR) for the dynamic frequency sweep tests.
 The steady-state shear rate tests monitored the apparent viscosity (η) under steady rotation of the cone geometry.
 The GR mucus was subjected to incremental stress steps and apparent viscosity (η, Pa.s) was monitored for varying shear rate (γ, 1/s).

 The protocol presented in this paper treats the GR mucus as a complex structured material of unknown viscoelasticity with a certain linear viscoelastic response range.
 The fish mucus was extracted from the GRs of the silver carp during a fishing expedition at the Hart creek location in the Missouri River1-2,36.
 An array of GRs inside the mouth of a Silver carp is shown in Figure 5A and a schematic drawing is presented in Figure 5B.
 An excised GR is shown in Figure 5C.
 Extraction of mucus from GRs of the silver carp is summarized in the schematic drawings, Figures 5D, E. All the rheometer tests were performed under a constant, controlled temperature of 22 ± 0.002 °C, the temperature recorded at the fishing site1-2,36.
-Each mucus sample was tested three times with the rheometer, and the averaged results are presented in figures along with the statistical uncertainty bars.
+Each mucus sample was tested three times with the rheometer, and the averaged results are presented along with the statistical error bars.

 PROTOCOL